abhidas0810/Triveous_Ecommerce_Assignment/README.md

 ## About

 This project is a robust e-commerce API built using Java Spring Boot.
 It supports essential operations such as product and category listing, cart management, order processing, and user authentication.
-The API integrates with a chosen database for effective data management.
-With clear documentation and adherence to coding best practices, this API provides a foundation for building a secure and scalable e-commerce system.
+The API integrates with the MySql database for effective data management.
+The API provides a strong foundation for building secure and scalable e-commerce systems.
+The project encompasses modules for Products, Categories, User Authentication, Cart Management, and Order Processing, making it a versatile solution for online retail needs.

 ## Tech Stack